prasadf/Web-App-DevOps-Project/README.md

   - Initiate port forwarding using kubectl to securely access the application running on AKS.
   - Test the functionality of the application to ensure correct operation, validating the CI/CD pipeline effectiveness.

+## AKS Cluster Monitoring

+1. **Enable Container Insights for AKS**
+ - Navigate to AKS cluster resource.
+ - Select **Monitoring** from the left-hand menu.
+ - Click Enable **Container Insights**.
+ - Follow the prompts to enable Container Insights, ensuring Managed Identity is enabled on the cluster and necessary permissions are set for the Service Principal.
+ - Use following command to enable managed identity on the AKS cluster.
+    ```
+     az aks update -g {resource-group-name} -n {aks-cluster-name} --enable-managed-identity
+     ```
+2. **Create Metrics Explorer Charts**
+   - Navigate to AKS cluster resource.
+   - Select **Monitoring** from the left-hand menu.
+   - Click **Metrics Explorer**.
+   - Add charts for:
+     - Average Node CPU Usage
+     - Average Pod Count
+     - Used Disk Percentage
+     - Bytes Read and Written per Second
+3. **Log Analytics Configuration**
+Configure Log Analytics to execute and save the following logs:

+   - **Average Node CPU Usage Percentage per Minute**: This configuration captures data on node-level usage at a granular level, with logs recorded per minute

+   - **Average Node Memory Usage Percentage per Minute**: Similar to CPU usage, tracking memory usage at node level allows you to detect memory-related performance concerns and efficiently allocate resources

+   - **Pods Counts with Phase**: This log configuration provides information on the count of pods with different phases, such as Pending, Running, or Terminating.
+It offers insights into pod lifecycle management and helps ensure the cluster's workload is appropriately distributed.

+   - **Find Warning Value in Container Logs**: By configuring Log Analytics to search for `warning` values in container logs, you proactively detect issues or errors within your containers, allowing for prompt troubleshooting and issues resolution

+   - **Monitoring Kubernetes Events**: Monitoring Kubernetes events, such as pod scheduling, scaling activities, and errors, is essential for tracking the overall health and stability of the cluster

+4. **Set Up Disk Used Percentages Alarm**
+   - Navigate to AKS cluster resource.
+   - Select **Monitoring** from the left-hand menu.
+   - Click **Alerts**.
+   - Configure an alert rule to trigger when used disk percentage exceeds 90%, with check interval of 5 minutes and loopback period of 15 minutes.
+Set email notifications for alarm triggers.

+5. **Modify CPU and Memory Alert Rules**
+   - Navigate to AKS cluster resource.
+   - Select **Monitoring** from the left-hand menu.
+   - Click **Alerts**.
+   - Adjust existing alert rules for CPU and memory to trigger when they exceed 80%.

 ## Contributors